 Who is responsible for attendance issues at King Edward VI Handsworth Wood Girls’ Academy?

-The Assistant Headteacher of Behaviour, Attitudes and Attendance (Mr S Devshi) is the named member of the Senior Leadership Team who has responsibility for attendance issues.
+The Senior Assistant Headteacher of Pastoral Care & Standards (Miss Takhar) is the named member of the Senior Leadership Team who has responsibility for attendance issues.
 All members of staff, teaching and non-teaching have responsibility for attendance issues in school.
 Attendance matters are reviewed by the Head Teacher and Senior Leadership Team.
 Attendance issues are reported termly to the Governing body.
 Heads of Year are responsible for attendance issues within their year groups and have regular meetings with the school’s Attendance Officer and Key Stage Support Managers.
 Parents and carers have overall responsibility in ensuring their child attends school.

 The flowchart below shows the procedure that is followed to manage attendance at the academy:

 |Attendance during one school year||equals this number of days absent||which is approximately this many weeks absent||which means this number of lessons missed|

 |95%||9 days||2 weeks||50 lessons|